• Skip to main content

 Beetroot pasta in purple bowl with spoon, blue-and-white stripy cloth and raw beetroot on wooden board in background.

-• Pasta: Use any pasta shapes.
+• Pasta: Use your favourite pasta.
 Reserve some of the pasta water to adjust the consistency of the sauce later.

 • Red onion and garlic: Enhance the flavour of the sauce.

-• Oil: Used to coat the vegetables before roasting.
+• Olive oil: Used to coat the vegetables before roasting.

 Beet wedges and red onion wedges with 2 garlic cloves in tray.

-2. Roast in the centre of the oven for 30 minutes or until the beetroot is tender.
+2. Roast: Roast in the centre of the oven for 30 minutes or until the beets are tender.
 Halfway through stir the vegetables, remove the garlic from the oven and set aside (it needs less roasting time than the beets and onion).

 Roasted beetroot and red onion wedges in tray with red spatula.